 “Unless we learn to engage with it, we cannot begin to awaken.
 We can’t be enriched by our darkness; nor can we integrate what lies below the surface with the flow of our day-to-day life.

 Avoiding the shadow of solitude, we avoid our essence and our core.

 “All things that grow begin in darkness.

 “Seeds find nourishment in the dark.
 All the things that matter most — creativity, love, inspiration, deep work, and spiritual awakening, require the dark earth of solitude to take root.
 And this practice can be cultivated.”

 He finds that the challenges of solitude “are identical to those of spiritual practice: locating balance inside us; getting comfortable in our own skins; becoming intimate with our own minds; laying claim to that power that flows through us when we touch center.”

 Mark Matousek “is a bestselling author, teacher and speaker whose work focuses on personal awakening and creative excellence through self-inquiry and life writing.”

-Learn more about his teachings in a free webinar:
+Learn more about his teachings in free recordings from his webinar:

 The webinar signup page asks:

 “Would you like to discover deeper truths about who you are and what’s possible for your life?